jacobimorin/CS3343_Project/README.md

 ## ~predict.py

-- Predicts likelyhood of and individual movie's success
+- Predicts likelyhood of a movie's success using the three models
 - To configure movie info update *txt_files/movie_info.txt*

 ## ~calculate_scores.py